SSWConsulting/SSW.Rules.Content/rules/as-per-our-conversation-emails/rule.md

 * I called earlier but couldn't get through.
 * Hey I just called earlier to say...

-### Other cases exist
+### What if they don't answer?

-Sometimes you might not reach the client or Product owner via phone and have to make a decision by yourself.
+In most cases, you don't want to be blocked by not being able to have a conversation with the client or Product Owner.
+In the case where you can't reach them by calling them on the phone or Microsoft Teams, you wil have to make a decision by yourself.

 In this case, it's still important to record everything in an email, starting with "I tried calling you but didn't get through".

 ::: email-template
 |          |     |